RIKEN-PHB/Morita-Paper-Spindle-Analysis/README.md

 ## Usage

-Put a target imx file with the ipynb program file (ReadImxfile2CalculateSpindleAngle_ver1.ipynb), and run the program.
+Put a target imx file and the ipynb program file (ReadImxfile2CalculateSpindleAngle_ver1.ipynb) in the same directory, and run the program.